CartoDB/documentation/app/content/carto-user-manual/tutorials/analysing-urban-areas-affected-by-earthquakes.md

 Alternatively, we can also persist any of the analyses by clicking on *Create table from query* button at the bottom right  of the SQL Editor.
 Once the process is finished, the table will be included in the Builder map as a new layer.
 Check the [Create table from query](../../maps/add-source/#create-a-table-from-query) guide for more information.
 {{%/ bannerNote %}}

 32. Go to the *Widget tab*.
-If you haven’t created a widget yet, you will see the following page:
+If you haven't created a widget yet, you will see the following page:

     ![Map widgets new widget](/img/cloud-native-workspace/tutorials/tutorial14_map_newwidget.png)

 33. Click the *New widget* button and select "SQL Query 2".
-When you add a widget, it´s always the Formula widget by default, based on a Count operation on the number of features displayed on the map viewport.
+When you add a widget, it's always the Formula widget by default, based on a Count operation on the number of features displayed on the map viewport.
 Rename the widget to “Nº of earthquakes in Spain (2021)”.

     ![Map widgets formula rename](/img/cloud-native-workspace/tutorials/tutorial14_map_widget_formula_renaming.png)